 This metronome is a good option for beginners looking to work on their sense of time.
 It offers time signatures up to 17 beats per measure and comes in a compact and sturdy form factor.

-The Boss DB-30 Dr. Beat metronome easily fits on most pockets and features a great variety of rhythm patterns and time feels to work on your time.
-This clip-on metronome also features a tuner and is well built with proven Boss quality.
+The Boss DB-30 Dr. Beat metronome easily fits on most pockets and features a great variety of rhythm patterns and time feels.
+This clip-on metronome also features a tuner and is well-built with proven Boss quality.

-We loved how compact and intuitive to use the DB-30 is.
+We loved how compact and intuitive the DB-30 is to use.
 In our tests, we went through the nine rhythm types and 24-beat variations that this versatile metronome offers.
-We particularly liked some of the odd time and clave patterns so we could work on our Latin repertoire and techniques.
+We particularly liked some of the odd time and clave patterns, letting us work on our Latin repertoire and techniques.

 We practiced some montunos and played through a few boleros, before moving on to accenting different parts of the beat.
 The LCD needle on the DB-30 was also of great help as a visual tempo reference, as well as the two bright LED lights indicating where the beat was.

 Like many metronomes, the DB-30 comes with a Tap Tempo feature you can rely on whenever you need to find the pulse.
 For optimizing battery life, this metronome also comes with an auto power-off function.